squid-cache/squid-cache.github.io/docs/SquidFaq/SystemWeirdnesses.md

 ## Can't connect to some sites through Squid

-When using Squid, some sites may give erorrs such as "(111) Connection refused" or "(110) Connection timed out" although these sites work fine without going through Squid.
+When using Squid, some sites may give errors such as "(111) Connection refused" or "(110) Connection timed out" although these sites work fine without going through Squid.